Concurrency Limits

 property

-You can customize the execution behavior to CANCEL or FAIL an execution if the concurrency limit is reached.
+You can customize the behavior when the concurrency limit is reached by choosing to queue, cancel, or fail the new execution.
 To do that, set the behavior

 Enum-type property to one of the following values: